TheSledgeHammer/SingleProject/README.md

 updateProjects.sh: Uses the copied Scripts folder to perform a git fetch on each repository

-buildProjects.sh: Will compile and upload projects to bintray and clean
+buildProjects.sh: Will compile, upload projects to bintray and clean

 removeProjects.sh: Will Remove each of the Projects list in this file